essykings/python-datetime/README.md

 datetime.timedelta(0)
 ```

-NB All arguments are optional and default to 0  and can be floats, integers, positives or negatives..
-You can be able to perform  mathematical operations such as addition, substraction and multiplication with the timedelta class.
+NB All arguments are optional and default to 0  and can be floats, integers, positives, or negatives.
+You can be able to perform mathematical operations such as addition, subtraction, and multiplication with the timedelta class.

 ### Attributes of timedelta
-The timedelta class has 3 attributes namely:
+The timedelta class has 3 attributes, namely:

 - Max
 - Min